elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals.md

 url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
 score: -1.0
 related_article1:
-    id: 168326
+    id: 168340
     title: >-
-        How do you compose two functions and what are the properties of composite functions?
+        What is the definition of a continuous function and what are the types of discontinuities?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
 related_article2:
-    id: 168331
+    id: 168335
     title: >-
-        What is the product rule for derivatives and how is it applied?
+        What is the substitution rule in integration and when is it used?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
+    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 related_article3:
-    id: 168331
+    id: 168330
     title: >-
-        What is the product rule for derivatives and how is it applied?
+        Describe the geometric interpretation of a derivative.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
+    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
 related_article4:
-    id: 168330
+    id: 168340
     title: >-
-        Describe the geometric interpretation of a derivative.
+        What is the definition of a continuous function and what are the types of discontinuities?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
 related_article5:
-    id: 168331
+    id: 168332
     title: >-
-        What is the product rule for derivatives and how is it applied?
+        How do you calculate the instantaneous rate of change of a function at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
+    url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 ---

 &nbsp;